By Fabien Gaussorgues

 - If your sales are high, the supplier will be very tempted to compete with you.

-- You will probably have difficulties negotiating for favorable terms (payment terms, liability, etc.).
+- You will probably have difficulties negotiating for favorable terms (payment terms, liability, etc.), since you are essentially just a distributor to them.

 Pros and cons of an OEM supplier